ngrayluna/academic-kickstart/content/post/P-Phase-Picker-Tutorial/index.md

 1) Computation time
 2) The loss from the training and validation data sets.

-The second point here is worth spending some time thinking about.
-Remember that the overall objective is to create an algorithm which learns from the data we give it. i.e. we want our algorithm to generalize to data it has never seen before.
+The second point is worth discussing.
+Remember that the overall objective is to create an algorithm that learns from the data we give it. i.e. we want our algorithm to generalize to data it has never seen before.
 We should expect, therefore, that the training loss decreases for every epoch.
 Does this happen in our case?
-Let's plot the training and validation loss curves (sometimes called 'learning curves') to help us understand a little more of how well our deep neural network performed:
+Let’s plot the training and validation loss curves (sometimes called ‘learning curves’) to help us understand a little more of how well our deep neural network performed:

 ```python